opf/openproject/docs/installation-and-operations/installation/docker/README.md

 #### BIM Edition

-In order to install or change to BIM inside a Docker environment, please navigate to the [Docker](../../changing-to-bim-edition/#docker) paragraph at the [Changing to BIM Edition](../../changing-to-bim-edition/) documentation.
+In order to install or change to BIM inside a Docker environment, please navigate to the [Docker](../../bim-edition/#docker) paragraph at the BIM Edition documentation.

 ### Disabling services in the docker-compose file